hannahakhtar/hannahakhtar/README.md

 ### Hey! 👋🏼

-### I'm a Junior Software Developer at Zaizi and graduated from General Assembly's Software Engineering Immersive in March 2021.
+### I'm a Associate Product Developer at AND Digital and graduated from General Assembly's Software Engineering Immersive in March 2021.

 <!--
 **hannahakhtar/hannahakhtar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.